Yann Moix

-Yann Moix ([jan mwaks], [mwɑks]; born 31 March 1968) is a French author, film director and television presenter.
-He is the author of ten novels and the recipient of several literary prizes.
-He has directed three films.
-He was a columnist on On n'est pas couché.
+Yann Moix ([jan mwaks], [mwɑks]; born 31 March 1968) is a French author, film director and media commentator.
+The author of fifteen novels and the recipient of several literary prizes, he has also directed two feature films and was a columnist on the talk show On n'est pas couché.

 Early life

 Yann Moix was born on 31 March 1968 in Nevers, France.
 He earned a bachelor's degree in Philosophy from the University of Reims Champagne-Ardenne and graduated from the École supérieure de commerce de Reims.
 He subsequently graduated from Sciences Po.

 Career

 Moix is the author of several novels.
-He won the Prix Goncourt du premier roman, as well as the Prix François Mauriac from the Académie Française, for Jubilations vers le ciel in 1996.
+He won the Prix Goncourt of the first novel, as well as the Prix François Mauriac from the Académie Française, for Jubilations vers le ciel in 1996.
 In 2013, he won the Prix Renaudot for Naissance.